 GGS WIND measures solar wind and energetic particles emanating from the Sun.
 It is also creating baseline data for the upcoming Solar Probe+ and Solar Orbiter missions, and supplements data from the STEREO missions.

-A group of six spacecraft that will study the sun during solar maximum, researching energetic particles, coronal mass ejections and interplanetary shocks in the inner heliosphere.
+The future of this mission is unclear.
+A group of six spacecraft would study the sun during solar maximum, researching energetic particles, coronal mass ejections and interplanetary shocks in the inner heliosphere.
 Data will be used to forecast space weather for future human spaceflight missions.